justincrosbie/passkeyme-docs/docs/sdks/react.md

 # 🚀 React SDK

-The PasskeyMe React SDK provides **inline authentication components** that embed directly into your React application, eliminating the need for redirects and giving you complete control over the user experience.
+The Passkeyme React SDK provides **inline authentication components** that embed directly into your React application, eliminating the need for redirects and giving you complete control over the user experience.

 ## Installation